Can You Use a Table Saw As a Router? Surprising Outcome!

 Best Table Saw Router Table Package

 When it comes to hybridizing a table saw and a router table, there are certain safety risks that can be minimized by getting a template that supports the process.
 One such product is the Infinity Tools Table Saw Router Table package.
-Here are the advantages of opting for this instead of trying to hybridize your standard table saw from scratch.

-• Secure router attachment – As you learned above, the greatest drawback of hybridizing your workstation is the safety risk that comes with an unstable router being tacked on to your table saw.
+- Secure router attachment – As you learned above, the greatest drawback of hybridizing your workstation is the safety risk that comes with an unstable router being tacked onto your table saw.
 However, with the Infinity Tools package, the symmetrical router-hole placement alongside a precise router plate helps create as secure a table saw router table as is possible for a DIY project.

 Final Thoughts – Can You Use a Table Saw As a Router?